arillo/Backbone.Facetr/README.md

 	var ageFacet = facetCollection.facet('Age'); // returns a Facet object
 	var hobbiesFacet = facetCollection.facet('Hobbies');

-	ageFacet.value(20);	// returns a FacetExp object
+	ageFacet.value(28);	// returns a FacetExp object
 	hobbiesFacet.value('fishing');
 	ageFacet.removeValue(20);

 	// read the API Reference section for more
-	// most example will use the above collection reference to illustrate functionalities
+	// most examples will use the above collection reference to illustrate functionalities

 ### <a name="dot-notation"></a> DOT NOTATION